cyclejs/cyclejs/README.md

 ## Packages

 Cycle.js is comprised of many specialized packages.
-This repository contains all these packages, e.g., the npm package `@cycle/foo` lives in the directory `foo`.
+This repository contains all these packages, e.g., the npm package `@cycle/base` lives in the directory `base`.
 Below you will find a summary of each package.

 | Package | Version | Dependencies | DevDependencies |
 |--------|-------|------------|----------|